-Pumpkins stand as an enduring symbol of fall, whether as smiling jack-o’-lanterns or stacked near cornstalks for a lovely autumn scene.
+Growing pumpkins stands as an enduring symbol of fall, whether they end up as smiling jack-o’-lanterns or stacked near cornstalks for a lovely autumn scene.
 But this vegetable boasts more than good looks.
 It’s also full of nutrition, dishing up vitamin C, beta-carotene, fiber, and potassium.
 One half cup of cooked pumpkin provides a day’s supply of vitamin A.

 In the garden, pumpkins crave lots of moisture, compost-enriched soil, and plenty of sun.
 Meet those requirements, and these sprawling vines will bear a bumper crop.